namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 But he also noted neverthelesse you  need to read the room.
 If your company is not doubling down and not helping you reinvent yourself , they will fall behind and take you with them.
 And reinventing is how he lived his whole life, flipping his career between tech and finance and then finance to data science and then investing.
 Pivot I guess I realize  was the word perhaps he did not use but sounds right here.

 ## And the Productivity Paradox
 And Dawn Choo gave a talk about how you appear to be more productive with new tools and therefore you thought that gives you more breathing room.
 But instead you find more on your plate.
-She notes instead you are on the wrong part of the pyramid and should use the new AI space everyobe is uncertain about to gain more influende to do less work.
-Rading Her substack article on this topic too [25], reminds me the why.
+She notes instead you are on the wrong part of the pyramid and should use the new AI space everyobe is uncertain about to gain more influence to do less work.
+Reading Her substack article on this topic too [25], reminds me the why.
 Because yes everyone is trying to catch up and especially knowledge gaps that  leadership has at your company and you can help be the translation layer which data science has always played anyway as she underlines.

 As well as the same non deterministic probabilistic output I hweard others point out too.
 Sort of a contradiction.
 That now you can dump out a loe of plumbing code but it can be subtly wrong so now you have to fix it.
 The "eval gap" she identifies.